overte-org/overte-website-sphinx/source/index.rst

 """"""""""""""""

 As Overte is used by people from all over the world, we want to add localization support.
-This task aims to allow translating all internal UI creating using QML.
+This task aims to allow translating all internal UI created using QML.
 (Most, but not all, of our UI uses QML.)

 * Mark strings as translatable
 * Generate translation files automatically